vidbina/landing-page-templates/CONTRIBUTING.md

 Prior to contributing, please examine the [Code of Conduct][coc] to honor these at all times.

-## Formatting source
+## Format Source

-- Run `npx standard --fix JAVASCRIPT_FILE` for every JS file that has been added or modified
+- Run `npx prettier --write .` to "prettify" source

 ## Update Screenshots